 The assay task is assigned to the "lab technician" but as an administrator you have the ability to complete any task in the system.
 Let's use that power here to illustrate assay data import from within the workflow system.

 - Click the Tasks tab to see more detail about the task.
-In this view, you have an Import Data button since the task involves importing data to the "Tutorial Assay".
+In this view, you have an Import Run link since the task involves importing data to the "Tutorial Assay".

 - Assay Id: "Run2"